jtfrey/vscode-shell-proxy/README.md

 Three extension settings had to be altered from their default:

-  - Reset "Config File" to something other than your default ssh file (you don't want regular `ssh` using these settings).
+  - Set "Config File" to something other than your default ssh file (you don't want regular `ssh` using these settings).
   - Raise "Connect Timeout" to ca. 300 seconds since the job scheduler may take some time to get the remote shell running.
   - *enable* "Enable Remote Command"
   - *enable* "Use Local Server"